PRIVACY POLICY

 Our newsletters contain so-called web beacons, which we use to identify whether and when an e-mail was opened and which links in the e-mail were followed by the recipient.
 The resulting data are collected exclusively pseudonymized.

-5. On ordering our services
+5. On ordering and using our services

 We collect and process personal data that are directly necessary for the initiation, substantiation and processing of an order for products and services (art.
 6 par.
 1 f GDPR) or for the fulfilment of a legal obligation (art.
 6 par.
 1 c GDPR), i.e. to